 - 7.1.
 The complaint shall be considered admissible if it meets the following criteria: - a) the complaint is based on a violation of human rights, environment harm or corruption, as developed in Art.
-2 to 4 of the internal rules of procedure, - an MRDH member company or in the supply chain of one of the MRDH member companies caused or contributed to human rights violation, environmental harm or corruption, - c) the human rights violation, environmental harm or corruption occurred in the territory of the Mexican Republic, - d) the matter occurred after the inauguration of the MRDH on May 7, 2024, or it is a matter of approved continuing effects. - 7.2.
+2 to 4 of the internal rules of procedure, - b) an MRDH member company or in the supply chain of one of the MRDH member companies caused or contributed to human rights violation, environmental harm or corruption, - c) the human rights violation, environmental harm or corruption occurred in the territory of the Mexican Republic, - d) the matter occurred after the inauguration of the MRDH on May 7, 2024, or it is a matter of approved continuing effects. - 7.2.
 In case of environmental harm, complaints against the industry as such shall not be admissible. - 7.3.
 A company within a supply chain as referred to in Art.
-7.1. b) refers to any enterprise within the supply chain of a member enterprise without limitation as to the supplier level.
+7.1. b) refers to any company within the upstream supply chain of a member company without limitation as to the supplier level.
 If the connection to a member company is plausible, the complaint is admissible, and the linkage is subject to further examination during the initial investigation phase. - 7.4.
 The Coordination Units shall assess the admissibility of a complaint within 15 working days from the submission of the complaint through a designated communication channel, as mentioned in Article 6.2.
-In justified exceptional cases, the admissibility check may take longer. - 7.5.
-For the purposes of these regulations, working days are those from Monday to Friday, with the exception of those indicated in Article 74 of the Federal Labor Law.
+In justified exceptional cases, the admissibility check may take longer.